jlumbroso/affirmative-sampling/README.md

 - Size of sample: 648
    - Expected size of sample: 629.64
-   - Tokens in sample without 'e': 556
+   - Number of mice in sample: 556
-   - Proportion of tokens in sample without 'e': 85.8%
+   - Proportion of mice in sample: 85.8%

 SAMPLE
 ======